metabolism-of-cities/metabolism-of-cities-platform/STYLEGUIDE.md

 There are currently no exceptions to the aforementioned style guides.

-## External Libraries
+## Libraries

 We may use a variety of external libraries or other files, for example javascript libraries, web fonts, or external CSS stylesheets.
-Please take into account the following considerations when loading external libraries:

-- Every different external domain adds a new dependency and thus risk factor to the site (i.e. if this external website is down, we may lose key functionality of our own website).
-We should therefore try to limit the number of different, remote sites that we use.
-- Open source libraries and files that are part of the XXX CND (let's define a big one here) can be included from this CDN.
-- Other files should be downloaded to our own project and included locally instead.
-- It is very easy to lose track of which libraries we use, and what we use them for.
-We therefore keep track of all our libraries in a central location (see LIBRARIES.md).
-When considering using a new library, please check if nothing similar has not already been used and where possible re-use this instead.
+Please see LIBRARIES.md for more information.

 ## Coding templates